microsoft/dotnet/Documentation/compatibility/list_foreach-can-throw-exception-when-modifying-list-item.md

 ### Change Description

-Beginning in .NET 4.5, a
+Beginning in .NET Framework 4.5, a
 <xref:System.Collections.Generic.List`1.ForEach(System.Action{`0})>
 enumerator will throw an
 <xref:System.InvalidOperationException?displayProperty=name> exception if an